hari-shadow/learnJava/README.md

 this repo is a proof of work.

 I started learning Java on my own with the free sources from the internet.
-I don't have interest in doing pais courses.
+I don't have interest in doing paid courses.

-`Certuficates are just proof that you studied some stuff`
+`Certificates are just proof that you studied some stuff`

 > This repo stands a proof that i have experience with Java.